All 29 Rhodes Sightseeing

 There are two Catholic Churches in the Old Town of Rhodes, as the island was under Italian rule till 1947: the church of Saint Francis and the church of Santa Maria della Vittoria.

-The church of the Annunciation of the Virgin Mary has different style from the usual churches in Greece.
+The church of the Annunciation of the Virgin Mary has a different style from the usual churches in Greece.
 It has a gothic architecture and the frescoes inside were painted by Fotis Kontoglou, a renowned Greek painter.

 he deer Dama-Dama is a unique species that lives only in Rhodes Greece for many centuries.
 Many legends say that this deer was brought to Rhodes by the Crusaders in the Medieval times.